versity/scoutfs-kmod-dev/README.md

 The requirements for running scoutfs on a small cluster are:

  1. One or more nodes running x86-64 CentOS/RHEL 7.4 (or 7.3)
- 2. Access to a single shared block device
+ 2. Access to two shared block devices
  3. IPv4 connectivity between the nodes

 The steps for getting scoutfs mounted and operational are:

  1. Get the kernel module running on the nodes
- 2. Make a new filesystem on the device with the userspace utilities
+ 2. Make a new filesystem on the devices with the userspace utilities
- 3. Mount the device on all the nodes
+ 3. Mount the devices on all the nodes

 In this example we run all of these commands on three nodes.
-The block device name is the same on all the nodes.
+The names of the block devices are the same on all the nodes.

 1. Get the Kernel Module and Userspace Binaries